 Sounds pretty good, huh?
 In Junie Moon’s defense, its heart is certainly in the right place.
 I’d say that the subject matter is about ten years ahead of its time.
 And everyone involved is earnest.
 But there is also no lack of things to criticize.

 Recovering patients Junie, Arthur and Warren (Liza Minnelli, Ken Howard & Robert Moore) befriend one another and decide that upon release they will form an ad-hoc family unit and try to make a life together.
 Left behind at the hospital is Minnie (Clarice Taylor), who is not expected to live.
-A gay paraplegic, Warren is a take-charge guy who tries to get hospital social worker Miss Farber (Anne Revere) to help them with the welfare bureaucracy.
+A gay paraplegic, Warren is a take-charge guy who gets hospital social worker Miss Farber (Anne Revere) to help them with the welfare bureaucracy.
 Arthur has been stricken by an undiagnosed, epilepsy-like syndrome since youth, and is fearful that he’ll never have a normal life or be accepted as a man.
 Junie is horribly scarred on her face and arm, from an acid attack by a psychotic who took her out on a creepy date (Ben Piazza).
 She’ll be happy to stay with her friends away from the prying eyes of the world.
 The three misfits succeed in renting a house from an eccentric millionaire (Kay Thompson).
 Arthur stops taking his medications, as he’s decided that they don’t really help him.
 A vicious phone call causes Arthur to lose his new job with fish seller Mario (James Coco), before he even starts.
 Mario atones by lending the trio his car for a vacation trip.
 Warren checks the trio in in pretending that Junie is a famous woman in hiding, and has the time of his life with ‘Beach Boy,’ a handsome hotel employee (Fred Williamson).
 Arthur gets his chance to declare his love to Junie.
-But he hasn’t been telling anybody that his seizures have returned.
+But he hides the fact that his seizures have returned.

 If only the rest of the movie had a clue what it was doing.
 Preminger is too busy embracing alternate lifestyles to realize that his movie is flying away in all directions.
 The basic trio is okay, but the sub-par dialogue fails to do more than move the story along and put exclamation points on every scene.
 Far too many scenes just plain fail.
 Each character is given an extended flashback.
 Liza’s Junie is subjected to a pointlessly graphic horror scene in which a repressed sex maniac douses her in battery acid.
 Unpleasant as hell, it explains nothing: the villain (Ben Piazza of The Hanging Tree) is not heard from again.
-Technically, the acid attacker is a misfit even more in need of help than our trio.
+Technically speaking, the acid attacker is a misfit even more in need of help than our trio.

 Warren’s background is covered in a flashback that sees him abandoned by his mother and raised by a gay artist (Leonard Frey).
 The section is played for laughs at the antics of swishy gays.
 Preminger seemingly balances that with female nude scenes courtesy of curvaceous Anjelique Pettyjohn.
 The movie is Ken Howard’s film debut.
 His Arthur is victimized by cruel schoolboys.
 Poorly stylized scenes use squeezed images and makeup to give his tormenters B&W faces.
 Julie Bovasso (Moonstruck) is a school cook who play-threatens the younger Arthur with castration.
 Arthur is given ill-fitting clothing and walks about with a gangly gait meant to suggest his emotional arrest in childhood; he comes off looking like a sweaty Frankenstein monster.